Homeowners are spending, Home Depot is winning

 Shares of The Home Depot Inc. rose more than 2 percent before the opening bell.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on HD at https://www.zacks.com/ap/HD